Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Introduction

 Let us now turn our attention to the soliton with $\theta=\frac\pi4$, which simplifies to

 The subscript $s$ appearing here emphasizes that this is a \emph{stationary} soliton.
 (While it does oscillate in time, it does not propagate through space.)
-This property makes it the archenemy of local smoothing:
+This property makes it the archenemy of local smoothing and Strichartz estimate.
+In particular, our next proposition shows that the inequality \eqref{E:naiveLS} does not hold for sets $Q$ that are merely $L^2$-bounded.
+This further emphasizes the non-perturbative nature of the \eqref{DNLS} flow in the $L^2$ topology.

-\begin{proposition} The local smoothing norm cannot be controlled solely by the $L^2$ norm of the initial data.
-Concretely, there is a sequence of solutions $q_n$ to \eqref{DNLS} satisfying
+\begin{proposition} Local smoothing and Strichartz norms cannot be controlled solely by the $L^2$ norm of the initial data.
+Concretely, there is a sequence of solutions $q_n$ to \eqref{DNLS} satisfying $M(q_n) \equiv 2\pi$ but